Ute Erb: First marriage

-By 1962 she was back in Germany, where she settled in Charlottenburg (West Berlin) and married Michael Pampuch, a professional simultaneous translator and singer.
+By 1962 she was back in Germany, where she settled in Charlottenburg (West Berlin) and married Michael Pampuch, a professional simultaneous interpreter and singer.
 The couple's sons were born in 1961 and 1963.
 Erb and Pampuch also teamed up to produce a German language translation of Booth Mooney's then topical biography of President Lyndon Johnson.
-The marriage ended in divorce in 1966, however.
+The marriage ended in divorce in 1966.

 Party memberships

 After her youthful escape to West Germany, the homeland security services of East Germany continued to keep an eye on Ute Erb's activities.
 In May 1961 "IM Hermann" reported back to his handlers at the "Ministry for State Security in East Berlin, "she has a very idiosyncratic character, and insists on her own opinions".
-(Note: «... sie vertritt einen sehr eigenwilligen Charakter und beharrt auf ihren Auffassungen.») It was an assessment which, had they known of it, party officials in the western Social Democratic Party would almost certainly have endorsed six years later.
-Ute Erb joined the SPD in 1967, but was excluded from it just four months later, primarily because she took a lead in disrupting a US-Troop parade in Berlin, as part of the wider struggle against the Vietnam War.
-Some years later, in 1970, she joined the Socialist Unity Party of West Berlin (SEW), a western branch of the East German ruling party.
+(Note: «... sie vertritt einen sehr eigenwilligen Charakter und beharrt auf ihren Auffassungen.») Ute Erb joined the SPD in 1967, but was expelled four months later for taking a lead in disrupting a US troop parade in Berlin, as part of the wider struggle against the Vietnam War.
+In 1970, she joined the Socialist Unity Party of West Berlin (SEW), a western branch of the East German ruling party.
 Without the muscular state backing available in the Soviet sponsored German Democratic Republic, however, the Socialist Unity Party and its Berlin proxy never acquired significant traction in West Berlin or in West Germany, where after 1949 it was widely perceived as a proxy for Moscow's all-too traditional imperialist ambitions.
 Despite her party memberships, even though she was clearly involved in her own varieties of political activism, Ute Erb never became a significant figure in Berlin's party political scene.